std4lqi/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Tip:**  To prevent this issue from occurring, it is strongly recommended not to restart TCP/IP stack while the API ML is running.

-### Unexpected error when logging into API Catalog
+### Unexpected error when logging in to API Catalog

 **Symptom:**

-Failure to log into API Catalog that is caused by failed z/OSMF authentication.
+Failure to log in to API Catalog that is caused by failed z/OSMF authentication.

 **Sample message:**

-The following message is displayed when attempting to log into API Catalog:
+The following message is displayed when attempting to log in to API Catalog:

 ```
 Unexpected error, please try again later (SEC0002)